buhrmi/inertiax/readme.md

 > The **X** stands for eXperimental

 This is a fork of [Inertia](https://github.com/inertiajs/inertia) that adds additional features.
 These features are experimental in nature and serve as proof-of-concept for the Inertia core team.
+Inertia X currently only supports Svelte 5 and React.

 ## Features added